gdaless20/Pinball/README.md

           oldbutton_state = 0   #only changes when the button is pressed
 ```

 Every time the pinball rolls over the button, the score will increase by 350 points.
 I'm working on coding an LCD so that this score will be visible and updated on an LCD screen so people can see their points increase while playing.
-That's going to be kind of complicated because there are going to be several mechanisms that will need to add to the score as well.
+Buttons in general are pretty simple for code, this button is specifically functioning as the point route notches.
+Each time the pinball runs over them, pressing them down, the lcd screen will update your score by adding 350 points.

 ## LCD